roasted japanese sweet potato sliced in half in a blue rectangle bowl

 How to eat them

 Baked Japanese sweet potatoes tastes amazing straight out of the oven on their own!
-Just peel the skin and eat as you would a churro-- it's honestly one of the best portable grab and go snacks since they come with their own package.
+Just peel the skin and eat as you would a churro– it’s honestly one of the best portable grab and go snacks since they come with their own package.

 Sometimes, I find them almost too sweet so I’ll drizzle some almond butter or tahini to balance it out.
 When I’m feeling a little fancier, I’ll drizzle a tad bit of vegan butter too (warning: i n c r e d i b e ).